 Paul Chan lives and works in New York.
-He was the 2014 recipient of the Hugo Boss Prize, which coincided with his solo exhibition Nonprojections for New Lovers at the Solomon R. Guggeneheim Museum, New York, 2015.
-Chan is one of six artists to co-curate the group exhibition, Artistic License: Six Takes on the Guggenheim Collection, currently on view through January 12, 2020.
-Recent solo exhibitions include the Museum of Cycladic Art, Athens (2018); Remai Modern, Saskatoon, Canada (2018); Rhi Anima, Greene Naftali, New York (2017); Paul Chan: Pillowsophia, Pennsylvania Academy of Fine Arts, Philadelphia (2017); Hippias Minor, Deste Foundation Project Space, Slaughterhouse, Hydra, Greece (2015); Selected Works, Schaulager, Basel (2014); My laws are my whores, The Renaissance Society at the University of Chicago, Chicago (2009); and The 7 Lights, New Museum, New York, 2008 and Serpentine Gallery, London, 2007.
+He was the 2014 recipient of the Hugo Boss Prize, which coincided with his solo exhibition Nonprojections for New Lovers at the Solomon R. Guggenheim Museum, New York, 2015.
+In 2019, Chan was one of six artists to co-curate the group exhibition, Artistic License: Six Takes on the Guggenheim Collection.
+Recent solo exhibitions include Drawings for Word Book by Ludwig Wittgenstein, Greene Naftali, New York (2020); Odysseus and the Bathers, Museum of Cycladic Art, Athens (2018); Bathers at Night, Remai Modern, Saskatoon (2018); Rhi Anima, Greene Naftali, New York (2017); Pillowsophia, Pennsylvania Academy of Fine Arts, Philadelphia (2017); Hippias Minor, Deste Foundation Project Space, Slaughterhouse, Hydra (2015); Selected Works, Schaulager, Basel (2014); My laws are my whores, The Renaissance Society at the University of Chicago, Chicago (2009); The 7 Lights, New Museum, New York (2008); and The 7 Lights, Serpentine Gallery, London (2007).